-It’s not saying goodbye to summer that we hate (we’re over being sticky).
+It’s not saying goodbye to summer that we hate (like you, we’re rather over melting into a puddle on public transport).
 It’s not the onset of autumn that we dread, either (quite the opposite when you see the new season knits on offer).
-No, it’s sumtumn, or err, autmer – that awkward transitional period – that we’d rather avoid.
+No, it’s sumtumn, or err, autmmer – that awkward transitional period when it’s possible to experience multiple climates moments apart – that we’d rather avoid.

-That inbetweener period from one season to the next can be made markedly easier, however, by stocking up on a few versatile and practical pieces slightly earlier than those less savvy.
+That inbetweener period from one season to the next can be made markedly easier, however, by stocking up on a few versatile and practical essentials slightly earlier than those less savvy.

 To help you move seamlessly and stylishly through the next few weeks and months, consider investing in these 10 key new season pieces now.